bucephal/Haskell-From-Basics-to-Parallelism/_posts/2023-05-01-BASIC-INTRODUCTION-TO-HASKELL-2-DEFS.md

 ## Multiple parameters

 Strictly speaking, a function has only one parameter.
 It may be multi-dimensional parameter (tuple) but it is only one "thing".
+But for practical purposes, it is possible to think about it as multiple parameters.
 In Haskell, parameters are simply separated by white spaces.
 There is a reason for this as we will see in the section about "Currying".

 ```Haskell
 f x y = x + y